 Experience All the Benefits of Omega 3-6-9

 Omega 3-6-9 nutrients are all beneficial, healthy fats that you should include in your diet whenever you can.
 At iwi life, we want to help you get all of the important nutrients you need from trusted, natural sources.
-When you choose an iwi life omega-3 supplement, you can find peace of mind that you will receive a sufficient amount of each of the three important fatty acids (without the “fish burps” or potential for rancidity of fish oil).
+When you choose an iwi life omega-3 softgel supplement, you can find peace of mind that you will receive a sufficient amount of each of the three important fatty acids (without the “fish burps” side effect or potential for rancidity of fish oil supplements).

 Since our omega-3 supplement is made from the power plant that is algae, you can trust that you are receiving true DHA and EPA omega-3s directly, and your body does not need to do any conversions.